pkulchenko/ZeroBraneStudio/doc-api-auto-complete.md

   -- I/O library
   io = {
     type = "lib",
-    description = "The I/O library provides two different styles for file manipulation.
-The first one uses implicit file descriptors; that is, there are operations to set a default input file and a default output file, and all input/output operations are over these default files.
-The second style uses explicit file descriptors.\n\nWhen using implicit file descriptors, all operations are supplied by table io.
-When using explicit file descriptors, the operation io.open returns a file descriptor and then all operations are supplied as methods of the file descriptor.\n\nThe table io also provides three predefined file descriptors with their usual meanings from C: io.stdin, io.stdout, and io.stderr.
-The I/O library never closes these files.\n\nUnless otherwise stated, all I/O functions return nil on failure (plus an error message as a second result and a system-dependent error code as a third result) and some value different from nil on success.", childs = {
+    description = "The I/O library provides two different styles for file manipulation.", childs = {
       stdin = { type = "value" },
       stdout = { type = "value" },
       stderr = { type = "value" },
       open = {
         type = "function",
+        description = [[This function opens a file, in the mode specified in the string mode.
+It returns a new file handle, or, in case of errors, nil plus an error message.
+The mode string can be any of the following:

+* "r": read mode (the default);
+* "w": write mode;
+* "a": append mode;
-        description = "This function opens a file, in the mode specified in the string mode.\n\nIt returns a new file handle, or, in case of errors, nil plus an error message.\n\nThe mode string can be any of the following:\n\n* \"r\": read mode (the default);\n\n* \"w\": write mode;\n\n* \"a\": append mode;\n\n* \"r+\": update mode, all previous data is preserved;\n\n* \"w+\": update mode, all previous data is erased;\n\n* \"a+\": append update mode, previous data is preserved, writing is only allowed at the end of file.\n\nThe mode string can also have a 'b' at the end, which is needed in some systems to open the file in binary mode.", args = "(filename: string [, mode: string])", returns = "(file|nil [, string])",
+* "r+": update mode, all previous data is preserved;
+* "w+": update mode, all previous data is erased;
+* "a+": append update mode, previous data is preserved, writing is only allowed at the end of file.

+The mode string can also have a 'b' at the end, which is needed in some systems to open the file in binary mode.]],
+        args = "(filename: string [, mode: string])", returns = "(file|nil [, string])",
         valuetype = "f", -- indicates that io.open returns value of type `f`